Anthony Lawrence. Headwaters

 by sixteen year old Lagavulin.

 A lemon tree, cut back with the imprecision

 only a bread knife can bring

 Headwaters is the sixteenth collection from a widely revered poet writing at the height of his passions.

 Find yourself a shot glass, take a seat, and take a shot.

 Full colour cover with French flaps.

 About the author

 Anthony Lawrence, born 1957, in Tamworth, New South Wales, has published fifteen books of poetry and his work has won many of Australia’s most prestigious awards.
-He teaches Writing Poetry at Griffith University, Gold Coast, and lives on the far north coast of New South Wales.
+He teaches Writing Poetry at Griffith University on the Gold Coast.